 If you change roles and need to give ownership of one or more pivot sheets to someone else, here’s how to do that:

 - In the Smartsheet app, check if the person to whom you'll transfer the pivot sheet is an Admin in the following:

 - The source sheet or report for the pivot table

 - The pivot table sheet

-- Under Name, find the name of the Pivot Sheet for which you want to transfer ownership.
+- Find the name of the pivot sheet for which you want to transfer ownership.